A martial arts films directed by Keanu Reeves. What might you expect?

 The battles are well staged and clearly show what is going on, something of a plus these days.
 You can make out the skill involved, though there is surprisingly little in the way of visible injury considering the hits that being dealt.

 What you really want to see though, is the return of Neo!
 Bearing in mind that Reeves is nudging 50 he doesn’t disappoint.
-He has clearly enjoys his role, hamming it up as he order “Finish him!”.
+He clearly enjoys his role, hamming it up as he orders “Finish him!”.

 A brief word of warning.
 Several scenes makes use of flashing lights.
 I could imagine some with epilepsy having issues with it.
 Something to bear in mind.

 The overall style is very much classical for a martial arts film, and this sits well with the non-flashy cinematography.
 Reeves knows what he is going for and doesn’t mess around.